 Ground water is moved from the wells to storage tanks in large-diameter pipelines.
-The water is treated along the way.
-Treatment includes disinfection with sodium hypochlorite.
-Generated on-site from table salt and water, the product is like weak household bleach.
+The water is treated, including disinfection with sodium hypochlorite, which is generated on-site from table salt and water.
+(The product is like weak household bleach.)

 Purified surface water is pumped to certain storage tanks and blended with treated ground water.
 At the Entry Point to the Distribution System or the EPTDS, blended water from a storage tank enters the distribution system to deliver water to individual neighborhoods and customer taps by gravity flow.
 Specific EPTDS(s) provide water to each distribution zone.